austozi/selfhosted/podcast-server/README.md

 ### Media sources

 Specify the media sources as a list of URLs in the config/urls.txt file (one URL per line).
 Any URL supported by yt-dlp should work.
-This the config/urls.txt file does not already exist, the application will create it.
+If the config/urls.txt file does not already exist, the application will create it.